-- The LA-based singer first established a fanbase when he auditioned for and found success on The Glee Project, making it into the top 12.
+- The LA-based singer first established a fanbase when he auditioned for and found success on The Glee Project, making it to the top 12.

 On repeat: “Drew Barrymore”

 - She first gained attention with her song “Pretty Girl,” which she wrote and recorded in two hours and filmed on a home video.
-She was inspired by the DIY attitude that many artists have today, such as Brockhampton.
+She was inspired by the DIY attitude of many of today's artists such as Brockhampton.

 On repeat: “Pretty Girl”